 “London, January 25 th, 1938.
 The Aurora Borealis, rarely seen in Southern or Western Europe spread fear in parts of Portugal and lower Austria tonight while thousands of Britons were brought running into the streets in wonderment.
 The ruddy glow led many to think half the city was ablaze.
 The Windsor Fire Department was called out thinking that Windsor Castle was afire.
 The lights were clearly seen in Italy, Spain, and even Gibraltar.
 The glow bathing snow-clad mountain tops in Austria and Switzerland was a beautiful sight but firemen turned out to chase non-existent fires.
 Portuguese villagers rushed in fright from their homes fearing the end of the world.”

 10. Jacinta’s Last Words

 Tempered and moulded by extraordinary penance and sacrifice, 10-year-old Jacinta proved to be gifted and prophetic in her vision of things.
 She had many private apparitions and countless revelations.
-Such was her supernatural illumination and holy wisdom that Mother Godinho, the directress of the Lisbon orphanage where Jacinta stayed prior to her death in the hospital, could only asked in awe and wonder, “Who taught you all these things?”
+Such was her supernatural illumination and holy wisdom that Mother Godinho, the matron of the Lisbon orphanage where Jacinta stayed prior to her death in the hospital, could only ask in awe and wonder, “Who taught you all these things?”
 The following statements uttered by Jacinta showed her depth of soul in face of the moral decay ravishing the world:

 · The sins which cause most souls to go to Hell are the sins of the flesh.